-Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: Senator
+Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 The moderator was polite enough not to make it Question 1.
 But, oh, it was coming.